 A business does not constitute the automatic assumption that it is a company or a corporation.

 Hence, if the activity does not make a profit (and is not a not-for-profit or non-profit) then, for legal and tax purposes, it is considered a hobby.

 Business vs. Hobby?

-Whether your business will be large or small, the “startup” process is still the same.
+Whether your own business will be large or small, the “startup” process is still the same.
 Therefore, there is a host of questions that need answers before you can move forward and begin to write a business plan.

 What do you hope to gain from this endeavor?
 Are you willing to dedicate yourself and your time to making this idea worthwhile and profitable?
 Or are you looking at this venture as a sideline investment?